CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is the name of the database.

-- It is the username of the user.

 - It is the server’s hostname of the PostgreSQL database.

 - It is the port number of the PostgreSQL database server.

+- It is the username of the user that will be used to connect to the database.

 /// type=SS, answer=[5]